LingT03/M-SU-NIST-/Readme.md

 ## Project Description

 This Final Porject implements a CNN model to classify handwritten digits collected from Students at the Auraria Campus.
 The dataset contains 10 digit (0-9) and 1,000 images in total (100 participants 10 digits each).

 -- TBA --
+This branch is ready for presentation!